ibm-cloud-docs/platform-engineering/white-paper.md

 ![Manage workload accounts from a central administrative account](images/accounts.svg){: caption="Manage workload accounts from a central administrative account" caption-side="bottom"}

+Administration account
-- **Administration account:** Application and platform engineering teams access a centralized administration account for self-serve deployment of deployable architectures and for running automated maintenance operations.
+:    Application and platform engineering teams access a centralized administration account for self-serve deployment of deployable architectures and for running automated maintenance operations.
 The administration account contains the private catalogs of deployable architectures for both teams to self-serve from.

 Authorize the projects in the administrative account to deploy and update resources in the workload accounts with trusted profiles that are bound to the project or API keys that are stored in secrets manager where the user doesn’t have access, but the project does.
 {: tip}